GW-SHC/info/README.md

 Organization
 ============

+If you would like more information about what this club does, visit the wiki at [https://github.com/gw-shc/info/wiki](https://github.com/gw-shc/info/wiki).
+The home page has more information about the club, and the pages drop-down on the right includes some past projects and a rough schedule of meetings.

+The primary means of communication and the best way to join SHC is through the slack: [https://gw-shc.slack.com](https://gw-shc.slack.com).
+Slack is a team based messaging platform.
+We use it to send out information about meeting times and locations, as well as general discussion, project collaboration, and links/memes.
+Email Gabe Parmer (gparmer@gwu.edu) to be added.

 If you're interested in a project, please add an appropriate page to the Wiki for this github repo.
 We'll create a mailing list soon for coordination.
 See `members.md` for a list of current and past members, and the schedule page in the wiki for our schedule.

-Please use the mailing list at gw-shc@googlegroups.com (you can subscribe at [https://groups.google.com/d/forum/gw-shc](https://groups.google.com/d/forum/gw-shc)), and post any updates to this repository.

 FAQ
 ===